rocal-dev/rocal/README.md

 ### Requirements
 - [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/) which is used to build an Rocal application
-- (Optional) [brotli](https://github.com/google/brotli) to be used compressing releasing files to publish.
-See Section 6.

 1. Install Rocal by the command below if you haven't yet: